LeoChen021/EasyList/README.md

-# EasyList
-Doubly linked list for C
+# Doubly Linked List for C